Stroke Recovery at Circle Rehabilitation

 Some sufferers can recover within a few weeks while others will need long-term rehabilitation over an extended period of time spanning several months.
 (As a guide, at Circle Rehabilitation we tend to have people stay with us for their stroke rehab for 4-6 weeks, although this does vary as everyone is different.)

-Our stroke rehabilitation programmes are built on VAMED’s proven and evidence-based Central European model to help accelerate recovery.
+Evidence-based treatment after stroke Our stroke rehabilitation is evidence-based Central European model to help accelerate recovery.

 This European model of rehabilitation aims to provide treatment that is both cost-effective and tailored to an individual’s requirements, rather than being based on the “one-size-fits-all” approach that is sadly all too common nowadays because of pressures on healthcare resources.